influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactRepositoryRefStatus.md

 withOptional(optional)
 ```

-Specify whether the Secret or its key must be defined
+"Specify whether the Secret or its key must be defined"

 ## obj artifactRepository.hdfs

-HDFSArtifactRepository defines the controller configuration for an HDFS artifact repository
+"HDFSArtifactRepository defines the controller configuration for an HDFS artifact repository"

 ### fn artifactRepository.hdfs.withAddresses